 We would be happy to order a replacement diploma for you.
-The cost of this service is $15; check or money order should be made payable to Edinboro University of Pennsylvania.
+The cost of this service is $15/ea.

 A printable request form is available by clicking here.
-Please sign this form and return with payment to the following address:
+This form MUST be hand signed and returned with payment.
+You can email it to email@example.com, fax to (814) 732-2130 or mail with payment to the following address: